 MALADJINY EVENTS ARE AN OPPORTUNITY FOR YOUNG PEOPLE TO BUILD RELATIONSHIPS ON COMMON GROUND.

-The Maladjiny Project is a new initiative in 2017, and revolves around ICEA's 'Wavelength' and 'Mandi' competitions - an old-school battle of the bands and a 3 on 3 basketball competition.
+The Maladjiny Project is a new initiative, and revolves around ICEA's 'Wavelength' and 'Mandi' competitions - an old-school battle of the bands and a 3 on 3 basketball competition.
 All of this takes place alongside Noongar cultural activities and marketplaces filled with creative initiatives championed by local young people.
 Maladjiny is focused on bringing young people together to share positive experiences and build stronger relationships based on mutual respect and understanding.

 'Maladjiny' is a Noongar word meaning 'grow', and the project itself empowers young people to do just that - grow into more conscientious, active and engaged citizens in our community who have the capacity to build cross-cultural relationships.
 The added bonus is that our young participants also get the chance to develop their musical and recreational skills while they're at it, with some real prizes up for grabs to top it off!